fifteenfortyfive/website/mcsn_cli/README.md

 ./.venv/bin/supervisord -c ./supervisord.dev.conf
 ```

 Verify that the supervisor has started by running `supervisorctl`.
-If it loads an `mcsn_supervisorctl` prompt, then supervisord has started successfully.
+If it loads an `mcsn_clictl` prompt, then supervisord has started successfully.

 You can also see the current status of, start, restart, and inspect all services that the supervisor can manage at http://127.0.0.1:9001/.